top of page

 The Bagasse Advantage: A Multifaceted Approach to Sustainability

 • Versatility and Durability: Bagasse tableware seamlessly blends functionality with eco-consciousness.
-It is sturdy enough to withstand everyday use, suitable for both hot and cold foods, and microwave-safe for added convenience.
-Its durability ensures that it can be used multiple times, further reducing waste compared to single-use plastic alternatives.
+It is sturdy enough to withstand everyday use, suitable for hot and cold foods, and microwave-safe for added convenience.
+Its durability ensures that it can be used multiple times, reducing waste compared to single-use plastic alternatives.

 Corn/PLA: The Plant-Based Contender

-• Industrial Compostability: PLA is compostable under specific conditions found in industrial composting facilities.
+• Industrial Compostability: PLA is compostable under specific conditions in industrial composting facilities.
 However, it does not readily break down in home compost piles or natural environments.
 This can be a drawback for consumers who lack access to industrial composting.

 • Single-Use Concerns: PLA is often used for single-use items like cups, lids, and cutlery.
-While it's a more sustainable option than conventional plastics, the proliferation of single-use PLA products still contributes to the overall waste problem.
+While it's more sustainable than conventional plastics, the proliferation of single-use PLA products still contributes to the overall waste problem.

 Quit Plastic: A Holistic Approach to Sustainability

 Quit Plastic's commitment to sustainability extends far beyond the choice of materials.
-The company has adopted a holistic approach that encompasses every stage of the product lifecycle, from sourcing to manufacturing to end-of-life disposal.
+The company has adopted a holistic approach encompassing every stage of the product lifecycle, from sourcing to manufacturing to end-of-life disposal.
 This comprehensive strategy ensures that environmental responsibility is woven into the very fabric of the company's operations.

 • Responsible Sourcing: Quit Plastic prioritizes sourcing bagasse from sustainable sugarcane farms that adhere to ethical labour practices and environmental standards.